quiverjs/quiverjs/README.md

   - _Is there any documentation?_

   Some documentation were written few years back.
-Since then I have acquired more knowledge in functional programming and made many changes to Quiver.
+Since then I have acquired more knowledge in functional programming and made many major changes to Quiver.
 No documentation is planned until the new version of Quiver is done.
 But I am more than happy to explain in detail if anyone is interested.

   - _Should I try out Quiver myself?_